harness-training-dept/kubernetes-deployments/K8s Lab 1.md

 ![Delegate Setup](/images/delegate_setup.png)

-That will kick off a download of the tar.gz'ed yaml file to your local workstation.
+Click Submit and that will kick off a download of the tar.gz file to your local workstation.

 3. scp the downloaded file to your training server.